vacoa/zero/README.md

 ## III.
 Usage

 To wake up *Zero*, simply say the hotword **Ok Zero** and wait for her response before saying your voice command.

+### Offline music

+- The music files should be in the music library folder `~/share/player/lib`
+- The playlists are defined in `~/share/player/list`
+- Copy the examplary playlists `cp ~/share/app/zero/config/examples/defaut.json ~/share/player/list` and `cp ~/share/app/zero/config/examples/test.json ~/share/player/list`
+- In a playlist file, the tracks are defined relatively to the music library folder `~/share/player/lib`
+- The default playlist `defaut.json` is played with the voice command **Musique**

 ### Voice commands